spa46/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-I have been carried out a number of official/personal projects in an area of embedded system platform/application, android, networking/cryptography, and web.
+I have been carried out a number of official/personal projects in embedded system platform/application, android, networking/cryptography, and web.
 Some of them will be introduced below.<br>

 # Personal Project

 ## Website publishment

-**Target**: personal web page to share knowledge, publicize my work, and network with people.<br>
+**Target**: Established personal website to share knowledge with others, to publicize my work.<br>

 **Period**: 23rd April, 2016 - 1st May, 2016